studioddtonline/Silverbird-M/README.md

 1. What is it?

-    Silverbird M is a general purpose Chromium Twitter extension.
+    Silverbird M is a general purpose Chrome Twitter extension.
-    Silverbird M is forked from Silver Bird.
+    Silverbird M is a fork of the Silver Bird.

 2. Installing